hipay/hipay-docs/hipay-fullservice-sdk-ios/07-Usage.md

  * is really up to you. */
 @implementation DemoViewController

-/* We assume that you have defined a button in a XIB with
+/* We assume that you have defined a button in an XIB with
  * the method "payButtonTouched" as touch callback. */
 - (IBAction)payButtonTouched {